Undergraduate Programs

 Major in Linguistics

 Our Linguistics minor gives students both a grounding in the basics of linguistic analysis and the opportunity to pursue areas of special interest.
-The Interdisciplinary Cognitive Science minor exposes students to the intersection of Linguistics and other core fields in cognitive science, including Computer Science, Psychology, and Philosophy.
+The Interdisciplinary Cognitive Sciences minor exposes students to the intersection of Linguistics and other core fields in cognitive science, including Computer Science, Psychology, and Philosophy.

 Earn a Second Language Acquisition and Teaching Certificate